 - Train employees to pull box cutters toward them (instead of pushing away) to open boxes.

 When it comes to cuts and lacerations, the main responsibility of injury prevention lies with your employees.
-Reminding them of proper workplace safety will reduce injuries, claims, and time off from work.
+Reminding them of proper workplace safety will reduce accidents and injuries, claims, and time off from work.

 3. Muscle Strain